Southern Freeez (song): Song information

 Guest Ingrid Mansfield Allman provided vocals.
 The titular Southern Freeez is attested to derive from a dance move, "The Freeze," used by clubbers in the "Royalty" club, Southgate in the early 1980s.
 A then-popular song, "The Groove" by Rodney Franklin, has moments where the band drops out for a bar, and a style of freezing movement at these points took hold.

 Remix

 In 1987, the song was remixed and re-released by the label Total Control.
-The remix reached number No. 63 in the UK Singles Chart.
+The remix reached number 63 in the UK Singles Chart.

 Cover versions

 UK soul singer Beverley Knight covered "Southern Freeez" for her 2011 album Soul UK.
 A cover also appeared on the album Brasil Bam Bam Bam (2014) by Sonzeira, a band formed by Gilles Peterson with Emanuelle Araujo and Valerie Etienne on vocals.
+UK garage producer Sunship released a cover of the song in 2025.